OpenSuSE Man Pages

 Clear the history.

-H_FUNC, void *ptr, history_gfun_t first, history_gfun_t next,
+H_FUNC , void *ptr, Fa history_gfun_t first,

-is the argument given to a function when it's invoked.
+the argument given to a function when it's invoked.

 H_FIRST